(Note that you can not control OnTheAir Video Express with MIDI, only OnTheAir Video)

 Enable MIDI Communications

 Once the MIDI keyboard is attached to the computer, open OnTheAir Video.
-Then go to the MIDI preferences of OnTheAir Video
+Then go to the MIDI preferences of OnTheAir Video:

-Assigning a MIDI note to a clip
+Assign a MIDI note to a button

-Assign a note automatically
+Assign a MIDI note to a clip

 - The following window will show up: